Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 A VPN establishes an encrypted connection (usually called a ‘tunnel’) between your computer and the VPN server; and the VPN server sends your request on to the required website.
 Provided the VPN is working correctly, all your ISP will see is that you are connecting to a VPN – it cannot see where the VPN connects you.
 Internet snoopers (government or criminal) cannot see any content because it is encrypted.

 A DNS leak occurs when something unintended happens, and the VPN server is bypassed or ignored.
-In this case, the DNS server operator (often your ISP) will see where you are going on the internet while you believe he cannot.
+In this case, the DNS server operator (often your ISP) will see where you are going on the internet while you believe they cannot.

 This is bad news, since it defeats the purpose of using a VPN.
 The content of your web traffic is still hidden (by the VPN’s encryption), but the most important parts for anonymity – your location and browsing data – are left unprotected and most likely logged by your ISP.